Ají de Gallina (Spicy Peruvian Chicken Stew)

 🐓 Healthier Ají de Gallina

-In looking over the ingredients list, I focused on two – canned evaporated milk and white bread.
+In looking over the ingredients list, I focused on one – canned evaporated milk.
+I initially cut the bread, but bread is really fine.
 Canned milk (as we called it in my early years) evokes negative feelings to this day.
-My parents loved it in their coffee, and my childish mind associated it with being the poor family of a grad student.
+My parents loved it in their coffee and other things, and my childish mind associated it with being the poor family of a grad student.
 Perhaps that is unfair, but food evokes memories for me, and this one has never been positive.
-White bread was something my young sons begged for, but I never allowed it in my house.
+I am not a fan of white bread, but it “made the cut.”

 📋 Ingredients Notes